bxleo/PracticalMachineLearning_Project/project.md

 ```
 ##  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19 20
-##  B  A  A  A  A  E  D  B  A  A  A  C  B  A  E  E  A  B  B  B
+##  B  A  A  A  A  E  D  B  A  A  B  C  B  A  E  E  A  B  B  B
 ## Levels: A B C D E
 ```